LIPS-scheme/lips/README.md

 It is based on the Scheme dialect and the R5RS/R7RS specifications.
 It has extensions to make it easier to interact with JavaScript.
 It work both in the browser and with Node.js.

-The name is a recursive acronym which stands for LIPS Is Pretty Simple.
+The name is a recursive acronym which stands for LIPS ita pretty simple.

 ## Demo